tmaurhart/leafletpt/README.md

 # Geolocation Game
-## Take a stroll in the park with gamification
+## Take a gamified stroll in the park

 - find 5 random places near your location
 - get within 10 meters of a place to mark it green